Explaining the Basic Principles of Pneumatic Systems

 - Medical tools

 This is a tiny list.
-Pneumatics are used in almost every industry you can think of, from food and medicine to theme parks, aircraft, farm equipment and more.
+Pneumatics are used in almost every industry, from food and medicine to theme parks, aircraft, farm equipment, and more.
 Pneumatic systems are present everywhere.
-There is always incentive to make more out of less, and that’s just what pneumatic power offers: more power in less space.
+There is always an incentive to make more out of less, and that's just what pneumatic power offers: more power in less space.

 Versa-Bar Cast Iron Components Promote Efficiency and Longevity

-Fluid power systems utilizing Versa-Bar continuous cast iron from American Iron & Alloys experience minimal loss of energy and maximize the efficiency of the work being done.
-Highly durable Versa-Bar cast iron components promote energy retention and maximum efficiency.
+Fluid power systems utilizing Versa-Bar continuous cast iron from Lawton Standard experience minimal energy loss and maximize the work's efficiency.
+The highly durable Versa-Bar cast iron components promote energy retention and maximum efficiency.

-American Iron & Alloys provides unrivaled precision CNC machining services to create custom cast components built to your exact specifications.
+Lawton Standard provides unrivaled precision CNC machining services to create custom-cast components built to your exact specifications.
 Our Versa-Bar continuous cast iron offers tremendous performance at tremendous prices, perfect for many different applications in pneumatic systems.